DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-08-19-defining-the-sampling-algorithm.md

 #### Random selection of mentor claims

-The mentor-submitted claims are randomly ordered.
+We randomly order the mentor-submitted claims.

-The top 20% of these claims (based on their random order) are selected for sampling and moved to a separate dataset.
+We will then select the top 20% of these claims (based on their random order) for sampling and moved to a separate dataset.

 ### Step 3: Stratify and randomly sample claims by strata value